 AKR1C3 is part of the aldo/keto reductase superfamily, which has at least 40 identified proteins.
 AKR1C3 catalyzes the conversion of aldehydes and ketones to their corresponding alcohols by utilizing NADH and/or NADPH as cofactors.
 AKR1C3 displays overlapping but distinct substrate specificity.
 AKR1C3 catalyzes the reduction of prostaglandin (PG) D2, PGH2 and phenanthrenequinone (PQ), and the oxidation of 9alpha,11beta-PGF2 to PGD2.
 AKR1C3 is involved in the pathogenesis of allergic diseases such as asthma.
 AKR1C3 controls cell growth and/or differentiation.
 AKR1C3 takes part in adrenal testosterone production.
 AKR1C3 expression is affected by metabolic disease, and its levels are considerably reduced in response to diet-induced weight loss and correlate with leptin levels.

-The AKR1C3 is purified by proprietary chromatographic techniques.
+The AKR1C3 is fused to a 20 amino acid His tag purified by proprietary chromatographic techniques.

 For long term storage it is recommended to add a carrier protein (0.1% HSA or BSA).